 Map of ride-hail pick-up and drop-off spots

-Download a printable map
+Download a printable and larger map

-About UBC’s Ride-hailing License Agreement Requirements
+About UBC’s Ride-hailing Permit Requirements

 Similar to other jurisdictions, UBC is charging ride-hailing companies for operating on campus.
 These fees may or may not be passed on to customers.
 UBC is charging fees to support our sustainable transportation policy objectives and manage traffic congestion on campus while balancing affordability considerations.
 Fees collected will be used to support programs and infrastructure that encourage sustainable transportation.